Shordore/Obsidian-Vault/COP4600/Assignments/EX1/Exercise 1 Man Page.md

 I used this command to compress the tar file I made in the previous step to make it ex1.tar.gz

 .SH TESTING
-No testing was neccesary for this exercise.
+No testing was necessary for this exercise.

 .SH BUGS
 No known bugs.